dingusdk/ha-dukaone/readme.md

 Without HACS you will have to place the custom_components folder in your HA configuration folder.

+To add a duka one to Home assistant go to configuration|Integrations and click the "+" in the lower right corner.
+Then find the "Duka One" in the list.

+In the dialog enter a name for the device and the device id.
+You can find the device id in the mobile app for Duka One.
+If you know the IP of the device you can enter it.
+Or you can enter the broardcast address of your subnet (like 192.168.0.255).
+You can also leave it empty and the integration will try to broadcast and find the device.
+(Note this does not always works - depending on you network and Home Assistant setup).

 ## License

 HA-DukeOne is free software: you can redistribute it and/or modify